faisalbhuiyan3038/programming-notes/Headstarter Fellowship Notes/Project_2_Pantry_Tracker_App.md

 - https://www.youtube.com/watch?v=8jM9Gmm9Bsw - Training an image classification model with Vertex AI
 - https://cloud.google.com/vertex-ai/docs/tutorials/image-classification-automl/training - Train an AutoML Image Classification model
 - https://openrouter.ai/models/meta-llama/llama-3.1-8b-instruct:free - Free API to access LLama 3.1 LLM

+### Tasks

+- Set up a Next.js project with Material UI components

+- Implement a Firebase backend for data storage

+- Create a form to add, delete, and update pantry items

+- Add a search or filter functionality to easily find items

+- Create a presentable frontend design to display all pantry items

+- Deploy to Vercel and use CI/CD

+- By Sunday 8/4 6pm EST, make a Reddit post titled [Project 2 | Name | Difficulty Level 1/2/3/4] with your deployed application link

+- Bonus: Take images with mobile or browser camera and upload to Firebase

+- Bonus: Use GPT Vision API or other LLMs to classify images and then update to Firebase

+- Bonus: Use GCP Vertex AI and AutoML to classify 4-5 images of items near you and update Firebase

+- Bonus: Add a recipe suggestion feature based on pantry contents using the OpenAI API or OpenRouter API

 ### Start